You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [08:18]

-If you try to control something by hanging on to it, too tightly, you don't end up controlling anything.
+If you try to control something by hanging onto it too tightly, you don't end up controlling anything.
 You just end up losing what you have.
-So to give some wide pasture is good for older students who know what they're doing.
-But a new student, I say new meaning four or five years, or up to 10 years, maybe, depending on the understanding of the student, should have very close kind of practice.
-The first thing we have to do is to learn how to control ourself.
+So to give some wide pasture, you know, is good for older students who know what they're doing.
+But a new student, I say new meaning that four or five years or up to ten years maybe, depending on the understanding of the student, should have very close kind of practice The first thing we have to do is to learn how to control ourself.
 If you don't know how to control yourself, there's no way you can practice.

 [09:20]

 And Zen practice is always associated with discipline.
-We always have to avoid rigidity.
+We always have to avoid rigidity, you know.
 The problem with discipline is that it can easily turn into rigidity.
-But someone who is well-trained Their practice doesn't turn into rigidity.
+But someone who is well trained, their practice doesn't turn into rigidity.
 They have lots of flexibility within their framework and can even extend their framework.
 But first, we have to have a small framework.
 And as we become more able, we extend our framework.
-And at some point, you can go anywhere you like without losing yourself.
-And in this particular practice that we have, you set the limitation.
+And at some point you can go anywhere you like without losing yourself.
+And in this particular practice that we had, we use it to limitation.

 [10:27]